JordanRL/Roster/docs/roster/latest/Roster/Roster.md

     description
     :   *No description available*

+    **Command->setProcessTitle Description**

     Sets the process title of the command.

      This feature should be used only when creating a long process command, like a daemon.

+---

 !!! signature "public Command->getName()"
     **return**